gabrielepalma/poddotify/README.md

 # Coming next

-- ability to splice individual dependencies trees
+- an option to slice individual dependencies sub-trees
-- ability to visually compress lone dependencies
+- an option to visually compress lone dependencies
 - support for Swift Package Manager